mabragor/quasiquote-2.0/README.md

 DIG and INJECT and SPLICE
 -------------------------

-Well, main difference from usual quasiquote that all essential transformations happen at macroexpansion-time, rather than at read-time.
+Well, main technical difference from usual quasiquote is that all essential transformations happen at macroexpansion-time, rather than at read-time.

 The ENABLE-QUASIQUOTE-2.0 macro just installs reader that reads `FORM as (DIG FORM), ,FORM as (INJECT FORM) and ,@FORM as (SPLICE FORM).
-You can just as well type DIG's, INJECT's and SPLICE's directly, or roll your own convenient reader syntax (pull requests are welcome).
+You can just as well type DIG's, INJECT's and SPLICE's directly, (in particular, when writing utility functions that generate macro-generating code) or roll your own convenient reader syntax (pull requests are welcome).

-Then DIG is just a macro with a peculiar macroexpansion, namely, the rules are as follows:
+Then DIG is just a macro with a peculiar macroexpansion, the rules are these:
   * the tree of a form is walked, with keeping track of the "depth"
   * each DIG, occuring on the way, increases depth by one (hence the name)
   * each INJECT or SPLICE: